RyHensel/dead-reckoning/README.md

 5. Settings → uncheck "Stop the task if it runs longer than" if `.mapx` export is on.

-Configure once in the GUI first; headless mode reads the same config file.
+Configure once in the GUI first because headless mode reads the same config file.

-Any Python 3.9+ works.
-Pro's bundled interpreter is only required for `.mapx` export.
+Any Python 3.9+ works and Pro's interpreter is only required for `.mapx` export.

 ---

-## 11. The .mapx option
+## 10. The .mapx option

-Off by default; slow and needs a license checkout.
-When enabled, every map in each healthy project is exported to `.mapx` beside its backup copy.
+Off by default because it can be slow and needs a license from Pro.
+When enabled, every map in each healthy project is exported to `.mapx` alongside its backup copy.

-A `.mapx` carries layers, grouping, draw order, symbology, labeling and popup configuration, and does not depend on a project index resolving — so it survives this entire failure class.
+A `.mapx` carries layers, grouping, draw order, symbology, labeling and popup configuration, and does not depend on a project index resolving, so it survives this entire failure class.
 Worth enabling on an occasional run even if you leave it off normally.

-The export runs against the backup copy, never your working file.
+The export runs against the backup copy, not the original file found in the scan.

 ---

-## 12. What gets scanned, and what doesn't
+## 11. What gets scanned, and what doesn't

 Skipped by default: